Admission Policies and Procedures

-M.S. in Clinical Mental Health Counseling - The application deadline for Spring 2017 will be March 15.
+M.S. in Clinical Mental Health Counseling - The application deadline for Fall 2017 will be March 15.
 Interview day will be held on April 7.

-The M.S. in Clinical Mental Health Counseling has a new addictions specialization and it will only have a Spring start date.
-The application deadline for the addictions specialization Spring 2017 will be October 15.
+The M.S. in Clinical Mental Health Counseling - Addictions specialization only has a Spring start date.
+The application deadline for the addictions specialization Spring 2018 will be October 1.
 Please note, this only applies to the addictions specialization.

 Master of Marriage and Family Therapy-The M.MFT program has one fall cohort per year.
 The application deadline for Fall 2017 will be March 15.
 Interviews will be in half day blocks with interviews being held on April 7 and April 10.
 You can choose which day/time works best for you.

 We do not have a summer start date for any program.